tauraamui/website/blog/lilly-devlog-2-todo-comment-picker.md

 This is how the Neovim plugin `todo comments` implements its searching functionality.
 It doesn't implement it directly at all.
 So what program(s) does it use?
 And how?
 Well, lets take a look.

 If we go to the plugins "homepage" on Github, there is a ["requirements"](https://github.com/folke/todo-comments.nvim/tree/main?tab=readme-ov-file#%EF%B8%8F-requirements) section.
+This list has a sub list called "optional".
+Within this list we see:
+> `ripgrep` and `plenary.nvim` are used for searching

+The install section on the [`README.md`](https://github.com/folke/todo-comments.nvim/tree/main?tab=readme-ov-file#-installation) shows that the default required dependency is `nvim-lua/plenary.nvim`.